triviabranch/FARB/README.md

 Colour Matching Fashion App

-here was the inital GPT Prompt
+Here was the inital GPT Prompt

 "I’ve an idea for an app.